 how to choose what to optimise

-A marketing funnel contains many parts and components that impact lead generation and sales.
+A fashion digital marketing funnel contains many parts and components that impact lead generation and sales.

 Having so many parts can feel confusing, and a little overwhelming.